cycscarlos/cycscarlos/README.md

 <br>

-### <div style="text-align:center"><h3>...also knows as<span style="color:#ff4c00"> _zCoder!_ </span>at developers social media</div>
+### <div style="text-align:center"><h3>...also knows as<span style="color:#ff4c00"> _zCoder!_ </span>at social media</div>

 <br>

 <p style="text-align:justify; font-size:18px">

-              "I'm Carlos (zCoder!).
-We are always on time to reinvent ourselves.
-My goal is to inspire you and help follow your dreams.
-Long time ago, I was an IBM Mainframe system programmer (over 25 years), and later, microwave telecommunication network fied-deployments project specialist (over 20 years); In the process, also co-founded two tech start-ups. since 2020-year, as enthusiat and passionate by coding, I have been developing websites, smartphone apps, and systems for server platform."
+              "Carlos Colmenares A here.
+I've always worked as a software engineer even though I'm an electronic engineer.
+We constantly recreate ourselves on time.
+I want to encourage you to pursue your aspirations.
+I worked as a microwave communications network project specialist for almost 20 years after spending over 25 years as an IBM Mainframe system programmer.
+I also co-founded two tech start-ups during this time.
+In more than forty (40) domestic and international corporations, I have provided consulting services for the creation of highly technical IT projects.
+I've been creating websites, mobile apps, and server platform systems since the year 2020 because I love to code."

               My complete CV can be seen in the following link: